antonioribeiro/laravel-installer/README.md

 ### Requirements

-You just need a Linux box with nothing else installed and script will install everything for you or you can use a working PHP development environment and it will install only Laravel 4 and what is missing for it to work.
+You just need a Linux box with nothing else installed and script will install everything for you or you can use a working PHP development environment and it will install only Laravel and what is missing for it to work.

 Web Server: a the moment it only knows how to install and configure apache2, if you need any other webserver (nginx, lighthttpd...), you'll need to do the virtual host creation part manually.

 Your user need to have writing permissions to the installation directory, this script will not use sudo to create you directories and download files, but will use it to install needed software.

-If this script needs to install software, you will need sudo or root permissions.
+If this script needs to install software (apache, php5, you will need sudo or root permissions.

 ### Laravel Versions